 Minor brachial plexus injuries, known as stingers or burners, are common in contact sports, such as football.
 Babies sometimes sustain brachial plexus injuries during birth.
 Other conditions, such as inflammation or tumors, may affect the brachial plexus.

-The most severe brachial plexus injuries usually result from auto or motorcycle accidents.
-Severe brachial plexus injuries can leave your arm paralyzed, with a loss of function and sensation.
-Surgical procedures such as nerve grafts, nerve transfers or muscle transfers can help restore function.Next
+The most severe brachial plexus injuries usually result from automobile or motorcycle accidents.
+Severe brachial plexus injuries can leave your arm paralyzed, but surgery may help restore function.Next

 Signs and symptoms of a brachial plexus injury can vary greatly, depending on the severity and location of your injury.
 Usually only one arm is affected.